mikependon/RepoDB.NET/pages/tutorials/getting-started-sqlite.md

 #### Installation

 The library can be installed via Nuget.
-In your *Package Manager Console*, you can type the codes below.
+In your Package Manager Console, you can type the codes below.

 ```csharp
 > Install-Package RepoDb.SqLite